 We’ve talked about how thinking in a mutually exclusive and collective exhaustive way can help you actively drive structure in complex problems.
 In this post, let’s look at how you can be more MECE in your thinking.

 Consider focusing on being CEME, rather than being MECE

 The “collective exhaustive” part requires divergent thinking (also called creative thinking or innovative thinking).
 It will give you the big picture, as you’re including everything.
-To produce it, you are thinking about “else,” as in: “what else could be the source of my problem?” or “what else could be a potential solution for my problem?”.
+To produce it, you are asking “what else?” as in, “what else could be the source of my problem?” or “what else could be a potential solution for my problem?”

-The “mutually exclusive” part requires convergent thinking or critical thinking.
+The “mutually exclusive” part requires critical thinking and, ultimately, convergent thinking.
 Doing it, you are arranging answers and synthesizing.
-Being good at ME thinking, you’ll have a clearly organized structure for your answers—root causes or potential solutions—in your question map so that you only consider a possible answer no more than once.
+Being good at ME thinking, you’ll have a clearly organized structure for your answers—root causes (for a why map) or potential solutions (for a how map)—in your question map so that you consider a possible answer no more than once.
 Organizing may work best when you already have some matter to arrange, as opposed to thinking out of thin air about possible categories and then populating them.

-To be clear, to have a MECE structure, you’ll usually end up iterating between these diverging and converging thinking patterns.
+In practice, developing a MECE structure usually requires iterating between these diverging and converging thinking patterns.
 Where you start, though, depends.
 It depends on you and how you’re developing your strategic-thinking skills.
 It also depends on your problem: For some problems, a structure might already be available.

 Perhaps a helpful analogy is thinking about how to draw a complex subject, such as a human face.
 We each do it differently, but if you aren’t an expert, chances are that you’ll first go with a top-down approach: setting up the general shape of the face, placing the important features—the eyes, the nose, the mouth—and stepping back to ensure that it is consistent with your mental or physical model.
 Once everything seems to be more or less in place, you can focus on the details, such as adding the shading to the eyes that will create the desired impression.
 But there is no point starting with drawing the eyes and mouth in extensive detail just to step back and find out that they are in the wrong place.
 Even Picasso did it that way.
 Well, in all fairness, he probably could have started drawing his bull by drawing the eye and the horns—and they would have been beautifully placed—but, well, he is Picasso.